jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Expert Node Responsibilities**:
   - Owns creation, management, updating, and access of expert subgraph state
   - Acts as interface between main graph and expert subgraph state
+  - Manages orchestrator and expert agent communication
   - Handles all aspects of updating the main graph and subgraph states
+  - Fetches only the last message from orchestrator and adds it to conversation
+  - Maintains isolated conversation history within expert subgraph state
-  - Manages orchestrator and expert agent communication
+  - Sends standardized responses to orchestrator without incorporating agent results
   - Extracts information and updates main graph state
   - Invokes expert agent via expert subgraph
 - **Expert Coordination**: Orchestrator handles agent communication with expert agent based on first-time invocation or critic rejection retry